 The new realities for work and play

 The IT infrastructure is adapting rapidly to our new normal.
-Significant growth in online collaboration tools, such as Microsoft Teams (115 million daily active users; almost 400% growth since the beginning of lockdown), are indicators of how cloud-based productivity services are taking off.
+Significant growth in online collaboration tools, such as Microsoft Teams (Daily active users have increased almost 5X from 32 to 145 million, since the onset of the pandemic) are indicators of how cloud-based productivity services are taking off.
 A recent survey by the Remote Workforce Security Report indicates that almost 40% of organizations are seeing higher productivity rates and other benefits from remote work, which will lay the groundwork for what’s to come later this year.

 Remote work isn’t going anywhere, in fact 86% of organizations state they’re considering continued and increased work from home capabilities in the future.
 In addition to large enterprises, like Facebook and Microsoft, committing to a distributed work model we’re seeing franchised insurance agencies and mom/pop retail shops giving up office space in favor of delivering online services.
 Without cloud services, companies would struggle to find, let alone communicate with, their off-site workers and engage their customers.
 The always-on, everywhere promise of the cloud has been a catalyst for customers looking to consume products and services on their terms.